Common hot water bottle questions

 Can I put my hot water bottle in the microwave to heat it up?

 No. It could explode, burn and scold when taking it out.
 Burns are a very serious risk when handling hot water, follow the instructions to the letter.
 They are printed to help avoid any dangers and allow safe use of a hot water bottle.
-We have seen a hot water bottle after it's been in a microwave and the outer layer peels away leaving a very thin layer between your skin and hot water.
+We have seen the result after it's been in a microwave and the outer layer peels away leaving a very thin layer between your skin and hot water.

 Can I take my hot water bottle on a plane?

 Unlikely, liquids are very carefully monitored on aeroplanes, we've never heard of anyone using a hot water bottle on a plane.
-Taking a pre-filled hot water bottle on a plane would be spotted and isolated.
+Taking it pre-filled on a plane would be spotted and isolated.
 Asking it to be filled with hot water would not currently be permitted.
 Check with the airliner if they have a microwave available and try taking a hot wheat pack.
 These can be heated safely in a microwave and if on a long journey topped up as needed.

 Can I put a hot water bottle in the freezer?